benhammondmusic/flashcards/db/mysql-quiz.md

 - [x] --help
 - [ ] -h

 #### Q5.
-MySQL uses environment variables in some of the programs and command-line operations.
-Which variable is used by the shell to find MySQL programs?
+MySQL uses environment variables in some of the programs and command-line operations; Which variable is used by the shell to find MySQL programs?

 - [ ] DIR
 - [ ] HOME